Monitor Windows network information

-1. In the Network Monitor Name field, enter a unique name for this input that you will remember.
+- In the Network Monitor Name field, enter a unique and memorable name for this input.

-2. Under Address family, check the IP address family types that you want Splunk Enterprise to monitor (either IPv4 or IPv6.)
+- Under Address family, check the IP address family types that you want the Splunk platform to monitor.
+The types are either IPv4 or IPv6.

-3. Under Packet Type, check the packet types you want the input to monitor (any of connect, accept, or transport.)
+- Under Packet Type, check the packet types you want the input to monitor.
+You can choose connect, accept, or transport.

-4. Under Direction, check the network directions that you want the input to monitor (any of inbound (toward the monitoring host) or outbound (away from the monitoring host).
+- Under Direction, check the network directions that you want the input to monitor.
+Choose inbound to monitor toward the monitoring host or outbound to monitor away from the host.

-5. Under Protocol, check the network protocol types that you want the input to monitor (any of tcp (Transmission Control Protocol) or udp (User Datagram Protocol).
+- Under Protocol, check the network protocol types that you want the input to monitor.
+Choose tcp (Transmission Control Protocol) or udp (User Datagram Protocol).

 Specify input settings

-2. Set the Host name value.
+- Set the Host name.
 You have several choices for this setting.
 Learn more about setting the host value in About hosts.

-3. Set the Index that Splunk Enterprise should send data to.
-Leave the value as "default", unless you have defined multiple indexes to handle different types of events.
-In addition to indexes for user data, Splunk Enterprise has a number of utility indexes, which also appear in this dropdown box.
+- Set the Index that the Splunk platform will send data to.
+Leave the value as default unless you defined multiple indexes to handle different types of events.
+In addition to indexes for user data, the Splunk platform has a number of utility indexes, which also appear in this drop-down list.